coshinen/blog/README.md

 - [ ] add summary
 - [ ] The anatomy of bitcoin v0.12.1 source
 - [ ] add tag cloud
-- [x] post word statistics and the time of reading full

 ## Timeline
 * 2018.06.19 18:05 [new] post word statistics and the time of reading full